KaviCoder/myTasks/README.md

 //Future Scope:
 A floating ADD button can be added and used instead of Bar Button Item.
 A calender View will be added to see the tasks monthly.
-Alarms can be set acordingly.
+Alarms can be set accordingly.